George Papadopoulos Says He's Not 'That' George Papadopoulos

 The problems that arose for Papadopoulos are similar to those that have hit others in recent years, as for better or worse, people try to connect a social media account to a name in the news.

-For instance, journalist Richard Spencer — who writes from the Middle East for The Times of London — has had to clarify that he's not the American white nationalist of the same name.
+For instance, journalist Richard Spencer — who writes from the Middle East for The Times of London — has had to clarify that he is not the American white nationalist of the same name.
 And President Trump recently chose the wrong Lee Greenwood to congratulate on having a birthday and a "beautiful song."

 In another tweet, he coined a maxim, "Buy low sell high = Never lie to FBI."